-An essential step in selling your business is gathering comprehensive and organized documentation.
-Having these documents prepared and ready can increase the validity of your asking price and help to move the sales process forward more smoothly.
+Having the appropriate documents prepared and ready can increase your asking price's validity and help move the sales process forward more smoothly.

 Types of documents